notepad-plus-plus/npp-usermanual/content/docs/binary-translation.md

 ---
-title: Binary Translation
+title: Localization (User Interface Translation)
 weight: 140
 ---

-Notepad++ supports multi-language functionality by means of a translated xml file (based on the official [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) translation).
+Notepad++ can be "localized" to your chosen written language, so that it translates the user interface (including menu and command names, and the text in dialogs and buttons).
+It supports this multi-language functionality by using a localization xml file (based on the official [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) translation) which maps the various user-interface pieces to the appropriate translation.
+The Notepad++ localization is chosen through the **[Settings > Preferences > General](../preferences/#general)] > Localization** interface.

 ### Creating or Editing a translation

 Maybe Notepad++ doesn't currently have the language you would like to use.
 Or maybe, Notepad++ has been updated recently but the translation file is one or more versions behind, so some of the text isn't in your selected language.
 Maybe the official Notepad++ translation for a language doesn't match your particular usage of that language.
 Or sometimes, you just want to have some fun rewording things for your own amusement.

 The process of teaching Notepad++ a new language is virtually identical to editing an existing language, and both processes are described here:

-1. Download the master copy of [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) and save it into the `%APPDATA%\Notepad++\localization\` or `Notepad++_Install_Dir\localization\` directory (see [Configuration Files Location](../config-files/#configuration-files-location)).
+1. Download the official copy of [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) and save it into the `%APPDATA%\Notepad++\localization\` or `Notepad++_Install_Dir\localization\` directory (see [Configuration Files Location](../config-files/#configuration-files-location)).
 Create the `localization\` directory first, if it doesn't already exist.
     * This will be used as the source for a new translation, and a reference when you are editing an existing language.
 3. This step depends on whether you are editing an existing language translation, or creating a new translation from scratch:
     1. For an existing translation: Download the most recent copy of the existing language translation from the [localization portion of the code repository](https://github.com/notepad-plus-plus/notepad-plus-plus/tree/master/PowerEditor/installer/nativeLang) and save it into the same folder as `localization\english.xml`.